-Fèisean nan Gàidheal regulary support Gaelic medium primary schools in the development of Gaelic plays and the facilitation of Gaelic drama festivals to showcase their work.
+Fèisean nan Gàidheal regularly support Gaelic medium primary schools with the provision of drama tuition, the development of Gaelic plays and the facilitation of Gaelic drama festivals to showcase their work.
 Angus Macleod, our drama officer based in Inverness, co-ordinates and delivers this service.
-For more information contact Angus Macleod on email@example.com or 01463 225 559
+For more information contact Angus Macleod on firstname.lastname@example.org.

-Pictures from the 2015 Argyll and Lochaber Gaelic Drama Festival
+Official photos taken at the Argyll and Lochaber Gaelic Drama Festival in 2015.

 Example: Fèis Dhràma Earra-Ghàidheal is Loch Abar – The Argyll and Lochaber Drama Festival